 To ensure consistent snapshots, VM-level file system consistency is the key.
 It's important for users to understand that there are multiple levels of operations occurring simultaneously.
 When a VM issues a write to disk, it has to pass through the virtualization layer before it gets to the actual storage array.
 It's necessary to ensure that VM file system buffers are flushed and that host-level I/O buffers are flushed as well.

 Using storage array snapshots with VMware

-Looking at this from a VMware-specific perspective, (although other virtualization solutions suffer from this problem as well, to various degrees) there are a few ways to help ensure that storage array snapshots are consistent
+Looking at this from a VMware-specific perspective, (although other virtualization solutions suffer from this problem as well, to various degrees) there are a few ways to help ensure that storage array snapshots are consistent and usable.

 The first way is to avoid the use of hot snapshots.
 There are three types of snapshots that we can create in a VMware environment:

 - Cold snapshots: Cold snapshots require the most downtime but provide the greatest guarantee of VM-level file system consistency.
 In a cold snapshot, you'll shut down the VM, take a snapshot, and then start the VM up again.
 All this can be scripted, but it still means downtime and you'll need to take that into consideration in your planning.

 - Warm snapshots: Warm snapshots require less downtime but will require a VM-level file system check (chkdsk or fsck) when the VM is recovered from a warm snapshot.
 In the majority of cases, NTFS or EXT3 file system journaling will prevent any data corruption.
 With a warm snapshot, the VM is paused or suspended while the snapshot is taken and resumed after the snapshot is complete.
 Scripts are generally used in these instances, and generally also invoke the use of the Sync driver, which helps to flush VM file system buffers to disk to help with file system consistency.